pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 Run an Ablation Study From Your Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to start an ablation study from you own program, we provide the function
+If you want to start an ablation study from your own program, we provide the function
 :func:`pykeen.ablation.ablation_pipeline` which expects as arguments the entries that we previously defined within a
 configuration file (See above):